nextauthjs/next-auth/www/docs/adapters/pouchdb.md

 })
 ```

-## Advanced usage : memory-first caching strategy
+## Advanced

+### Memory-First Caching Strategy

 If you need to boost your authentication layer performance, you may use PouchDB's powerful sync features and various adapters, to build a memory-first caching strategy.

 Use an in-memory PouchDB as your main authentication database, and synchronize it with any other persisted PouchDB.
 You may do a one way, one-off replication at startup from the persisted PouchDB into the in-memory PouchDB, then two-way, continuous, retriable sync.

-To go further, see : <https://pouchdb.com/api.html#sync>

-Caveat : this would probably not work in a serverless environment for various reasons (concurrency, serverless function startup time increase, etc.)
+This will most likely not increase performance much in a serverless environment due to various reasons such as concurrency, function startup time increases, etc.

+For more details, please see https://pouchdb.com/api.html#sync